mathiath/Robotic_Arm/README.md

 ## Emergency Stop (E-STOP)

-- Pressing the E-STOP button immediately disables the motors.
-The arm may fall freely depending on load and position.
+- Pressing the E-STOP button immediately disables all motors.
+- The arm may fall freely depending on payload and joint position.

+The E-STOP is a latching, dual-circuit safety stop:
+- One circuit physically cuts the stepper driver ENABLE lines.
+- The other provides a firmware-level stop for redundancy, and allows for future digital feedback to RoboDK.

+The arm will not be operational until the E-STOP is manually unlatched and the system has been power-cycled and re-homed.

-### Resetting E-STOP
+### Reset Procedure

-E-STOP requires a full power cycle and re-homing of the system.

-- Unplug the power to the arm and the USB.
+1. Unplug the power to the arm and disconnect the USB cable
+2. Unlatch the E-STOP button
-- Place the robot in the upright zero position (all joints at 0°).
+3. Place the robot in the upright zero position
-- Insert zeroing pins.
+4. Insert zeroing pins
-- Power the motor drivers.
+5. Reconnect motor power
-- Connect USB to the Teensy, and wait for it to initialize and calibrate.
+6. Reconnect USB to the Teensy and wait for it to initialize and calibrate
-- Remove the pins before any movement is executed.
+7. Remove the pins before any movement is executed

 ---